-- 1 On the i-Vu® Pro navigation tree, right-click the item that the graphic is attached to, then select Configure.

-- 2 At the bottom of the Views section, click Edit Existing.
+- 1 On the i-Vu® Pro navigation tree, double-click the item that the graphic is attached to, or right-click and select Configure. - 2 In the Views section, select a file and click Edit File to download.

-- 3 Select the graphic you want to edit.

-- 4 Click Save.

-- 5 Browse to the folder you want to put the file in.

-- 6 Click Save.

-- 7 Click Close.

-- 8 Click Close again.

 To put the edited graphic back on the server